 Highlights:

-Hotel Recommendation: Hotel Rathaus – Wein & Design – a boutique Vienna hotel centrally located.
+Hotel Recommendation: Hotel Rathaus – Wein & Design – A boutique hotel with a sophisticated design, located just a short stroll from the Rathausplatz market.

 Top Tours to Consider: Vienna Christmas Markets Tour| Classical Concert at St. Stephen’s Cathedral